 To investigate the causes and consequences of phylogenetic discordance, we took advantage of genomic resources available for house mouse (Mus musculus).
 This rodent species is one of the most important mammalian model systems for biological and biomedical research and is embedded within a massive radiation of Old World rats and mice (Murinae).
 This ecologically diverse and species-rich group is comprised of over 600 species and makes up >10% of all mammalian species, and yet is only about 15 million years old.
 Despite this diversity and the power of evolution-guided functional and biomedical analysis, few other murine genomes have been sequenced outside of Mus and Rattus, with most efforts having been focused on sampling variation across closely related lineages of house mice.
-In the present work, we analyze new genome sequences for seven murine rodent species (Mastomys natalensis, Hylomyscus alleni, Praomys delectorum, Rhabdomys dilectus, Grammoyms dolichurus, Otomoys typus, and Rhynchomys soricoides) sampled from across this radiation..
-However, , combining these new genomes with previously sequenced rodent genomes and genomic resources from the M. musculus model system to study the phylogenetic relationships within Murinae as well as the landscape of discordance along rodent chromosomes.
+In the present work, we analyze new genome sequences for seven murine rodent species (Mastomys natalensis, Hylomyscus alleni, Praomys delectorum, Rhabdomys dilectus, Grammoyms dolichurus, Otomoys typus, and Rhynchomys soricoides) sampled from across this radiation.
+These new genomes are a powerful new resource for studying functional biology within rodents.
+However, along with increased taxonomic sampling, the presence of phylogenetic discordance poses challenges to rigorous molecular evolution analyses.
+We investigate these patterns of discordance in rodents here by combining these new genomes with previously sequenced rodent genomes and genomic resources from the M. musculus model system to study the phylogenetic relationships within Murinae as well as the landscape of discordance along rodent chromosomes.
 We first inferred a species tree for these and other sequenced rodent genomes, focusing on signals derived from ultra-conserved elements (UCEs) to promote broader comparisons across genomes of variable quality.
 We then use whole genome sequences, genetic maps, and annotation information from M. musculus to describe the genomic context of phylogenetic discordance at a broader taxonomic scale and evaluate several hypotheses linking discordance to genetic drift, natural selection, and recombination.
 Finally, we show how the use of a single species-tree impacts gene-level inferences from common molecular evolution tests for natural selection in these species.

 Methods